Insurgency in Manipur: Current scenario

 In contrast with the other insurgencies in Northeast India, Manipur-based militants are characterized by a low level of defections and a well organized intelligence network.
 They have also avoided targeting local police personnel, thus aiming to secure popular support.

 Extortion remains the main source of funding for militant groups.
 Hindu Temples, educational institutions and businesses are known to have been targeted with illegal taxation.
 As many as 26 permanent tax collection checkpoints have been set up on the NH-39 and NH-53 National Highways.
 Militants have also resorted to abducting children and later employing them as child soldiers.

 The first suspension of operations (SoO) was signed in 2005 between Kuki militant organizations and the Indian army.
-In August 2008, a tripartite suspension of operations (SoO) agreement was signed between the Government of India, Government of Manipur and 25 Kuki militant organizations to establish a ceasefire.
+In August 2008, a tripartite suspension of operations (SoO) agreement was signed between the Government of India, the Government of Manipur and 25 Kuki militant organizations to establish a ceasefire.
 The agreement lead to a ceasefire and laying down of arms by Kuki militant groups and began the process of negotiations.
 On 10 March 2023, the Government of Manipur withdrew from the suspension of operations agreement with Kuki National Army and Zomi Revolutionary Front.

-From 3 May 2023, Manipur witnessed an ethnic violence which led to a separation of valley and hill areas with purging of Kukis and Meiteis from respective areas.
+From 3 May 2023, Manipur witnessed ethnic violence led to a separation of valley and hill areas with purging of Kukis and Meiteis from respective areas.
 This marked a new era in Manipur's insurgency where the militant groups of respective ethnic communities witnessed a resurgence in membership.